3D printing: Replicating archeological artifacts

-Replicating historic buildings
+Replicating historic buildings and architectural structures

 The application of 3D printing for the representation of architectural assets has many challenges.
-In 2018, the structure of Iran National Bank was traditionally surveyed and modelled in computer graphics software (specifically, Cinema4D) and was optimised for 3D printing.
+In 2018, the structure of Iran National Bank was traditionally surveyed and modeled in computer graphics software (specifically, Cinema4D) and was optimized for 3D printing.
 The team tested the technique for the construction of the part and it was successful.
 After testing the procedure, the modellers reconstructed the structure in Cinema4D and exported the front part of the model to Netfabb.
 The entrance of the building was chosen due to the 3D printing limitations and the budget of the project for producing the maquette.
 3D printing was only one of the capabilities enabled by the produced 3D model of the bank, but due to the project's limited scope, the team did not continue modelling for the virtual representation or other applications.
 In 2021, Parsinejad et al. comprehensively compared the hand surveying method for 3D reconstruction ready for 3D printing with digital recording (adoption of photogrammetry method).

+The world's first 3D-printed steel bridge was unveiled in Amsterdam in July 2021.
+Spanning 12 meters over the Oudezijds Achterburgwal canal, the bridge was created using robotic arms that printed over 4,500 kilograms of stainless steel.
+It took six months to complete.

 Soft actuators

-3D printed soft actuators is a growing application of 3D printing technology which has found its place in the 3D printing applications.
-These soft actuators are being developed to deal with soft structures and organs especially in biomedical sectors and where the interaction between human and robot is inevitable.
-The majority of the existing soft actuators are fabricated by conventional methods that require manual fabrication of devices, post processing/assembly, and lengthy iterations until maturity of the fabrication is achieved.
-Instead of the tedious and time-consuming aspects of the current fabrication processes, researchers are exploring an appropriate manufacturing approach for effective fabrication of soft actuators.
-Thus, 3D printed soft actuators are introduced to revolutionise the design and fabrication of soft actuators with custom geometrical, functional, and control properties in a faster and inexpensive approach.
+3D printed soft actuators is a growing application of 3D printing technology that has found its place in the 3D printing applications.
+These soft actuators are being developed to deal with soft structures and organs, especially in biomedical sectors and where the interaction between humans and robots is inevitable.
+The majority of the existing soft actuators are fabricated by conventional methods that require manual fabrication of devices, post-processing/assembly, and lengthy iterations until the maturity of the fabrication is achieved.
+Instead of the tedious and time-consuming aspects of the current fabrication processes, researchers are exploring an appropriate manufacturing approach for the effective fabrication of soft actuators.
+Thus, 3D-printed soft actuators are introduced to revolutionize the design and fabrication of soft actuators with custom geometrical, functional, and control properties in a faster and inexpensive approach.
 They also enable incorporation of all actuator components into a single structure eliminating the need to use external joints, adhesives, and fasteners.